Minimum-CD/cd-manifesto/content/Journey/_index.md

 The first challenge for the team is [continuous integration](https://www.martinfowler.com/articles/continuousIntegration.html).
 CD requires CI and CI is very effective at uncovering most of the problems many teams have that impact quality.
 Martin Fowler has an [excellent blog post on introducing CI](https://www.martinfowler.com/articles/continuousIntegration.html#IntroducingContinuousIntegration) into the workflow.
 Over the years, we've seen many common problems that teams have.

 You may find more.
 Notice that tooling is rarely the problem.
-Always, "why can't we deliver working changes to the trunk today?", is the roadmap of problems to solve.
+Always, "Why can't we deliver working changes to the trunk today?", is the roadmap of problems to solve.

 ### Code review takes too long / has too many approvers